Curious to know how to get rid of blind pimples? If you’re here then chances are you have them or you know someone who does.

 These injections are usually given by a dermatologist or other qualified medical professional, but this is a quick and effective option that many people have chosen to use.

-Warm compresses can help blind pimples in a few ways.
-First, they help to relieve pain from acne.
-They’re especially helpful once a whitehead begins to form.
+First, it can help to relieve the pain.
+And it can be especially helpful once a whitehead begins to form.

 Here are 4 tips on how to use a warm compress to treat a blind pimple

-- Clean the area around the blind pimple with an antibacterial soap or cleanser.
+- Clean the area around the blind pimple with antibacterial soap or cleanser.

 - Pat the area dry with a clean towel.